MadhanM123/TextDetector/README.md

-# TextDetector with Python, OpenCV, NUmpy
+# TextDetector with Python, OpenCV, Numpy